avvvet/blog_api/README.txt

 #PUT : http://127.0.0.1:4000/api/v1/posts/:id
+this will get all posts.

-path variable (you will find the Path variables in Params in section in postman) key : id  (post id to update)
+path variable (you will find the Path variables in Params section in postman) key : id  (post id to update)
 value: 1
 BODY Json :